danishnxt/BigDataWork/README.md

 # bigdataf2019

+Danish Farid
+CS651
+U Waterloo Grad Student - Masters of Data Science and AI (MDSAI)

-All prev assignment mark and markdown files are in a folder
+All assignment and marking files are in a folder